Skip to content

 What are kleshas in Buddhism?

 Kleshas are mental states that cloud the mind and manifest in unwholesome actions.
-These include anxiety, fear, anger, jealousy, and desire which drive internal turmoil to external behavior.
+They include anxiety, fear, anger, jealousy, and desire, and are translated into English variously as afflictions, defilements, destructive emotions, or mind poisons.

 What are the five poisons in Mahayana Buddhism?